mortizm1988/lecture_financial_statements_analysis/topic_3_investing.md

 |COGS (30 @ 500)| $15.000|
 |Gross Profit| $9.000|

-In the balance sheet at the end of the period, the inventory is reported at $41.000 ($56.000-$15.000)
+In the balance sheet at the end of the period, the inventory is reported at $41.000 ($56.000-$15.000).

 ---
-Case 2: Last-in, first-out (LIFO)
+Case 2: Last-in, first-out (LIFO).
-- The last units purchased are the first units sold
+- The last units purchased are the first units sold.

 |Method| LIFO|
 |---|---|